 So as well as being about the more obviously significant moments, the employee experience is wrapped up in subtleties, the build-up of feelings the employee has that in turn pervades their day-to-day reality.
 It’s highly personal and it’s emotional and there’s no quick fix to shaping it.
 It’s not something companies can address by introducing a weekly dress-down Friday or putting a snooker table in the corner of the office.

 There’s nothing wrong with doing those kinds of things, but fundamentally the continuous day-to-day experiences of employees are far more important.

 Understanding and improving the employee experience in your workplace

-While an organisation cannot control every single aspect of the employee experience, it can influence some of the emotional and psychological factors that lie behind how someone is feeling and colour their experiences.
+While an organization cannot control every single aspect of the employee experience, it can influence some of the emotional and psychological factors that lie behind how someone is feeling and color their experiences.
 What factors could be affecting it at your company and what could you do to improve it?